-A minimum offering of Warrants to purchase up to 100,000 shares of common stock and a maximum offering of Warrants to purchase up to 9,000,000 shares of common stock will be offered as a part of the Units through our dealer manager in this offering on a reasonable best efforts basis.
+A minimum offering of Warrants to purchase up to [] shares of common stock and a maximum offering of Warrants to purchase up to [] shares of common stock will be offered as a part of the Units through our dealer manager in this offering on a reasonable best efforts basis.
 Warrants will be exercisable beginning on the first anniversary of the date of original issuance until and including the fifth anniversary of the date of such issuance.

-The initial exercise price will be a 15% premium to the Applicable NAV.
+The initial exercise price will be a []% premium to the Applicable NAV.
 As used herein, the "Applicable NAV" means the fair market net asset value of the Company per share of Common Stock as most recently published by the Company at the time of the issuance of the applicable Warrant.
 The Company will determine the Applicable NAV on an annual basis or more frequently if, in the Company's discretion, significant developments warrant.
 The Company's determination of the Applicable NAV is final and binding.
 If upon any exercise of any Warrant a registration statement covering the sale of the Common Stock issuable upon exercise of a Warrant is not effective and an exemption from such registration is not available, the holder of such Warrant may only satisfy its obligation to pay the exercise price through a "cashless exercise."

-Assuming the maximum offering, we estimate that we will receive net proceeds from the sale of the Units in this offering of approximately \$826,454,214 after deducting estimated offering expenses, including selling commissions and the dealer manager fee, payable by us of approximately \$73,545,786.
+Estimated Use of Proceeds Assuming the maximum offering, we estimate that we will receive net proceeds from the sale of the Units in this offering of approximately \$830,250,000 after deducting estimated offering expenses, including selling commissions and the dealer manager fee, payable by us of approximately \$69,750,000.
 We intend to use the net proceeds from this offering for general corporate purposes, acquisitions of shares of our Common Stock, at or below NAV (as defined herein), whether through one or more tender offers, share repurchases or otherwise, and acquisitions and additional investments consistent with our investment strategies.
 See the section entitled "Estimated Use of Proceeds" included elsewhere in this prospectus.

-Our Common Stock is listed on NASDAQ under "CMCT."
+Listing Our Common Stock is listed on NASDAQ under "CMCT."
 There is no established public trading market for the offered shares of Series A Preferred Stock or the Warrants and we do not expect a market to develop.
 We do not intend to apply for a listing of the Series A Preferred Stock or the Warrants on any national securities exchange.

-An investment in our securities involves risks.
-Please read "Risk Factors" beginning on page 10 of this prospectus.
+Risk Factors An investment in our securities involves risks.
+Please read "Risk Factors" beginning on page 9 of this prospectus.

-Warrants Offered by Us

-Estimated Use of Proceeds

-Listing

 Capital Structure